gaehlerm/SoftwareEngineering/README.md

 # 17. Design patterns

+// not sure yet what I should write about design patterns.

-// visit the youtube videos of Derek Banas, https://youtu.be/VKIzUuMdmag?list=PLF206E906175C7E07
+// visit the youtube videos of Derek Banas, https://youtu.be/vNHpsC5ng_E

 There is a famous book called design patterns [Gamma et al., 1995].
 It describes ways how classes can be used to interact with each other and form new patterns.
 It certainly is a tremendously important book in the history of software engineering, but as with many books on OO programming, it turns out to be slightly outdated.
 Here I’d like to give a brief overview over the most important design patterns.
 Some more design patterns are explained scattered throughout the rest of the book.